rossisimone/beatit/examples/example_AFib_fibers/READ_ME.md

 ```
 In case you want your Bachmann's Bundle to cross the septum in a higher position, you can decrease the value set for `t_bachmann`.

+ --- under construction: include input files and example mesh in the repo ----

 ## Thresholds

 ### Video Tutorial